mewler/mewbot/design-docs/README.md

 contextually remove trailing things in brackets (e.g. pronouns) which aren't part of the 'name' per se.

 TODO: Pronouns — there should be a special datastore for pronouns, and a pre-built config that supplied !pronouns to get and set them.
 If possible, having better twitch's and discord roles as data sources for this.
-This would then allow a ${user_they} to return they, he, she etc. if the pronoun has been set, or if the bot is able to auto detect it, otherwise just use the full name. ${they} will go for just a pronoun, using "they" by default, but be discouraged (I can see cases where a name wouldn't scan)
+This would then allow a `${user_they}` to return they, she, he etc. if the pronoun has been set, or if the bot is able to auto detect it, otherwise just use the user name.
+`${they}` will go for just a pronoun, using "they" by default, but be discouraged (I can see cases where a name wouldn't scan, but maybe this should not be included in the spec).

 ### Behaviour